Recreate Responsibly

 ©Leave No Trace Center for Outdoor Ethics

-Glacier Country Tourism is proud to partner with Tread Lightly! in the initiative to protect and enhance access to recreation and opportunities for the motorized recreationalist.
+Western Montana's Glacier Country is proud to partner with Tread Lightly! in the initiative to protect and enhance access to recreation and opportunities for the motorized recreationalist.
 The program teaches outdoor ethics and best practices through recreate responsibly messaging for specific motorized sports along with the T.R.E.A.D Principles.
 Being responsible doesn’t mean being boring.
 Educate yourself now with the free Tread Lightly!
 101 Online Awareness Course.

 TREAD LIGHTLY Take the Course